BroadbandForum/usp-test/index.md

 <ol type="1">
 <li><p>Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.</p></li>
 <li><p>Ensure that the instance identifier of the object that represents the traffic generator is known by the traffic generator.</p></li>
-<li><p>Ensure that at least two Device.LocalAgent.Controller.<instance identifier>.BootParameter. objects exist on the EUT.
+<li><p>Ensure that at least two Device.LocalAgent.Controller.&lt;instance identifier&gt;.BootParameter. objects exist on the EUT.
 At least one of these BootParameter objects has a value of “false” for its “Enable” parameter, and at least one of these BootParameter objects has a value of “true” for its “Enable” parameter.</p></li>
 </ol>
 <h4 id="test-procedure-34">Test Procedure</h4>
 <ol type="1">